sarthak83/capgemini-interview-solution/README.md

 ## Overview

 This project contains solution for pre-interview Excercise for **Capgemini QA candidates**.
-The solution is implemented using Selenium, Java7, JUNIT, Maven and Cucumber framework in a BDD setup.
+The solution is implemented using Selenium, Java7, JUNIT, Maven and Cucumber JVM framework in a BDD setup.

 ## Directory Structure